Harikirannaik/BackEnd-CodingNinjas/README.md

 open in integrated terminal
 run "node server.js"
-open Bpwser and in URL search "localhost:3000"
+open Browser and in URL search "localhost:3000"